 Introduction to Ayurveda

 Ayurveda is a 5000 year-old science from India.
 It means the science of life: ayur meaning life, veda meaning knowledge.
 Ayurveda heals the body, mind, and soul and treats dis-ease in both healthy and unhealthy people.
 Ayurveda states that we are a microcosm of the macrocosm; what occurs in our bodies and minds is a reflection of nature on a smaller scale.
-Cellular intelligence is a key concept of ayurvedic philosophy and healing.
 Similar to Five Element Chinese Medicine, Ayurveda states that everything is made up of the five elements: ether, air, fire, water and earth.
-In the body for instance, the spaces between cells and synapses would be viewed as ether; respiration and circulation are related to air movement; temperature and digestion are governed by the transformative fire element; plasma and serum are related to the water element, and the minerals in our bodies are from the earth.

 An important concept in ayurveda is that of the three doshas.
 Doshas are not anything that can be seen or quantified.
 Our dosha- or prakruti- reflects our predominant character, which is determined at the time of conception.
-Our parents’ state of mind, health, and their own doshic qualities create our own dosha.
-This could be considered our genetic inheritance.
 Our doshas can become unbalanced from the time of conception until we die.
 Many factors can imbalance our dosha; stress, poor diet, exposure to negative/violent influences, toxins, etc. When people seek out an ayurvedic practitioner, their current state, or vikruti, is what is attended to.